 How To Take Care Of Yourself

-Know you are not alone: LGBTQ+ people around the world have been through the same struggle.
-Check out the stories of hope and recovery at the bottom of the page to see how they cope.
+Know you are not alone: LGBTQ+ people are everywhere and many have experienced similar joys and struggles.
+Check out the stories of hope and recovery at the bottom of the page to learn how some LGBTQ+ people have coped during hard times.

-Build your support network: Find allies in your life who will help keep you safe and who you can lean on if you feel depressed or suicidal.
+Build your support network: Develop a support network in your life who will help keep you safe and who you can lean on if you feel depressed or suicidal.

 Make a safety plan: Have a step-by-step plan ready for if/when you feel depressed, suicidal, or in crisis, so you can start at step one and continue through the steps until you feel safe.